 When Gail and Arthur were making repairs in the basement of their family’s beloved summer home, they found an old coffee can tucked away on a back shelf.
-Expecting to find an assortment of nails, nuts and bolts, they opened it only to realize the contents was cremains sealed in a plastic bag.
+Expecting to find an assortment of nails, nuts and bolts, they opened it only to realize it contained cremains sealed in a plastic bag.
 Running through a mental list of deceased grandparents, parents, aunts and uncles, the couple sadly had no idea whose remains they might be.

 Does Cremation Sever Your Connection to Your Loved One?

-This question is a relevant one for anyone considering cremation as an option.
+This question is a relevant one for anyone considering cremation as an option, and you might also be wondering: Can spirits follow their ashes?
 Jaime Licauco is a Pilipino expert on mysticism and the paranormal who has been researching, teaching and writing on esoteric knowledge for 35 years.
 He has written numerous books and articles on our connection with a higher consciousness and responded to questions like this in his article on the Inquirer.net Lifestyles page.
 Here is what Licauco says:

 When a person dies, their psychic connection with loved ones is not immediately severed.
 It can remain for a long time.
 Because of this, their energy can still be felt by the living.
 In truth, the dead never leave us but are in another dimension of existence.
 There’s nothing wrong with keeping a loved one’s ashes in the house.

 Options for Respectfully Dealing with Cremation Ashes